The Death of Daniel Morgan Part One

 Morgan’s family have been waiting 34 years for some answers.
 An independent inquiry chaired by Baroness O’Loan was set up eight years ago.
 The panel started work formally on 17 September 2013 and expected to report within a year of “the documentation being made available”.
 The final documents were not received from the Metropolitan Police until March 2021.
 Publication of the panel’s report, which was due on May 25, 2021, was further delayed, because the current Home Secretary, Priti Patel, insisted that the report be handed to her for vetting before publication.

 Daniel Morgan had an exceptional memory for small details, such as car registration numbers.
-In 1984, he set up a detective agency, Southern Investigations, in Thornton Heath, southern Greater London near Croydon and ran it with his business partner Jonathan Rees.
+In 1984, he set up a detective agency, Southern Investigations, in Thornton Heath, the Chav end of Surrey, southern Greater London near Croydon and ran it with his business partner Jonathan Rees.
 Morgan had some police contacts, and his work was mainly low-level.

 After Morgan’s body was found, the detective assigned to take the lead in the investigation was none other than Sid Fillery.
 Fillery failed to disclose that he was moonlighting for Southern Investigations or that he and Rees were close friends.
 A month later, Fillery and two other Catford officers were arrested and questioned on suspicion of perverting the course of justice.